-One might of course worry whether there is a notion of logical consequence according to which (8) is valid, given that the truth of $\triangle_p q$ and p at a world or situation of evaluation w does not generally guarantee the truth of $\triangle q$ at w (on this point, see e.g. Charlow 2013b,c; Schulz 2018).
+One might of course worry whether there is a notion of logical consequence to "cover" OMP inferences like (8), given that the truth of $\triangle_p q$ and p at a world or situation of evaluation w does not generally guarantee the truth of $\triangle q$ at w (on this point, see e.g. Charlow 2013b,c; Schulz 2018).
 Worry not: such an understanding has been independently suggested as a way of rescuing modus ponens from the challenge developed in Kolodny & MacFarlane (2010) (see e.g. Willer 2012; Yalcin 2012b; Bledin 2014).
 On this understanding, logical consequence is informational or epistemic in nature.
 Valid arguments-what Bledin (2014) dubs "good deductive inferences"-are roughly, on this understanding, knowledge- or information-preserving.

-Good deductive inference does not generally track preservation of truth at a world of evaluation, as a case like (8) shows.
+Good deductive inference does not generally track preservation of truth with respect to a world of evaluation, as a case like (8) shows.
 The fact that (i) a credal measure Pr that evaluates q as .75 likely given p at w, together with the fact that (ii) p is true at w does not imply that (iii) Pr evaluates q as .75 likely at w.
-However, (iii) does follow from (i), on the assumption that (ii') conditionalizing Pr on the information that p is idle, exactly as we would expect, if validity tracks the preservation of information, rather than the preservation of truth.
+Pr is not omniscient!
+However, (iii) does follow from (i), on the assumption that (ii') conditionalizing Pr on the information that p is idle, just as we would expect, if validity tracks the preservation of belief or information, rather than truth.
 More generally, although instances of (OMP) in natural language do not generally preserve truth with respect to a world of evaluation, they are ordinarily judged impeccable.
 Bledin's understanding of logical consequence would help to explain why: updating or conditioning on the information expressed by the premises makes available the information expressed by the conclusion.

 Our present difficulty is that, on this understanding, we would still apparently predict that a claim like (7) will allow us to infer the preferability of smoking by (OMP).
 Evidently, though, this is a bad deductive inference to draw: the information made available by (7) does not deductively license the conclusion.
-This is basically the problem we began with, rendered in a metalanguage of restrictable conditional operators.
+This is our original puzzle, only now rendered in a metalanguage of restrictable conditional operators.